 Abdul Halim, King of MalaysiaBorn: 1927 Reign: 2011 —

 Actually, his title is Yang di-Pertuan Agong, meaning 'He who is made Lord'.
 Full name Almu'tasimu Billahi Muhibbuddin Tuanku Alhaj Abdul Halim Mu'adzam Shah Ibni Almarhum Sultan Badlishah.
-The Malaysian monarchy is unique because the ruler is elected from the Rulers of the Malay states by a council and is rotated on a five-year period basis.
+The Malaysian monarchy is unique because the king is elected by the Conference of Rulers consisting of the nine hereditary rulers of the Malay states and is rotated on a five-year period basis.
 Mostly ceremonial.

 Rama IX (Bhumibol Adulyadej), King of ThailandDynasty: House of Chakri Born: 1927 Reign: 1946 —